eye-division/clarebassett/_paintings/gallery2.md

 ---
 title: Dance
 description_markdown: >-
   Drawing from live dance is a unique experience.
-There is no point where you can carefully study the figures, as they are constantly on the move.
+There is no moment where you can carefully study the figures, as they are constantly on the move.
 So you must focus differently.
 It is actually drawing the dance, not the dancer.
 You must respond to the music, the shapes and the forms.
 The marks you make are